-21.2 First Class with Distinction
+20.2 First Class with Distinction

-To obtain B.E Degree First Class with Distinction, a student must earn a minimum of 166 Credits within four years (127 credits within three years for lateral entry students) from the time of admission, by passing all the courses in the first attempt from I Semester to VIII Semester (III Semester to VIII Semester for lateral entry students) and obtain a CGPA of 8.25 or above.
+To obtain B.E Degree First Class with Distinction, a student must earn a minimum of 173 Credits within four years (132 credits within three years for lateral entry students) from the time of admission, by passing all the courses in the first attempt from I Semester to VIII Semester (III Semester to VIII Semester for lateral entry students) and obtain a CGPA of 8.25 or above.

-21.3 First Class
+20.3 First Class

-To obtain B.E Degree First Class, a student must earn a minimum of 166 credits within five years (127 credits within four years for lateral entry students) from the time of admission and obtain a CGPA of 6.75 or above for all the courses from I Semester to VIII Semester (III Semester to VIII Semester for lateral entry students).
+To obtain B.E Degree First Class, a student must earn a minimum of 173 credits within five years (132 credits within four years for lateral entry students) from the time of admission and obtain a OGPA/CGPA of 6.75 or above for all the courses from I Semester to VIII Semester (III Semester to VIII Semester to VIII Semester for lateral entry students).

-21.4 Second Class
+20.4 Second Class

-For Second Class, the student must earn a minimum of 166 credits within seven years (127 credits within six years for lateral entry students) from the time of admission.
+For Second Class, the student must earn a minimum of 173 credits within seven years (132 credits within six years for lateral entry students) from the time of admission.

-21.5 B.E Degree with Minor Engineering
+20.5 B.E Degree with Minor Engineering